-Most interested in solar have asked themselves when is the best time to get solar at some point.
+Homeowners interested in solar panels for their home at some point have asked themselves when is the best time to get solar.
 Solar is an investment, which means there are several factors to consider.

 As with other investments, it is wise to consider all of the factors involved before jumping in.
 Taking an in-depth look at these factors increases confidence in the product and the value it can offer.